Political Contributions and Lobbying

-Occidental's written policy on political activities broadly defines what a political contribution is for the purposes of the policy.
-It covers campaign contributions and other politically related expenses by or on behalf of Occidental, and they are made only with the approval of the Board of Directors, the Government Affairs Committee or their designees.
+Oxy's written policy on political activities broadly defines what a political contribution is for the purposes of the policy.
+It covers campaign contributions and other politically related expenses by or on behalf of Oxy, and they are made only with the approval of the Board of Directors, the Government Affairs Committee or their designees.
 The Government Affairs Committee approves all political contributions and reports directly to the Board of Directors.
-The Vice President, Government Relations is the current chairperson of the Government Affairs Committee, and the other members of the Government Affairs Committee are the Chief Financial Officer and the Senior Vice President, Business Support.
+The Vice President, Government Relations is the current chairperson of the Government Affairs Committee, and the other members of the Government Affairs Committee are: the Senior Vice President and Chief Financial Officer; the President of Onshore Resources and Carbon Management; and the President of Oxy Energy Services.

 Political Campaign Contributions

-Under federal election law, Occidental may not contribute corporate funds directly to federal candidates or political parties.
-Occidental is authorized to establish and fund the administrative expenses of an employee political action committee (PAC).
-Occidental currently has one authorized PAC — the Occidental Petroleum Corporation Political Action Committee (OXYPAC).
+Under federal election law, Oxy may not contribute corporate funds directly to federal candidates or political parties.
+Oxy is authorized to establish and fund the administrative expenses of an employee political action committee (PAC).
+Oxy currently has one authorized PAC — the Oxy Petroleum Corporation Political Action Committee (OXYPAC).

 Trade Associations and Industry Groups